Child standing on viewing platform overlooking a waterfall within the trees

 4. The wide grassy path heads across the field, heading in a rough diagonal right direction until you reach another stile.
 This is marked by a signpost.
 You need to take the path signposted Aysgill Force.
 This is the left of the two paths leading from this point.
 After a short distance you will see a waymarker post, with two yellow arrows.
 At this point, you need to take the arrow pointing diagonally left, and head down the stepped path.

-5. The path heads to the edge of the beck, through a gap, a gate and then around the edge of a wall.
-It then more or less follows the beck, all the way to the waterfall.
-The path here can get muddy in places!
-It, heads right next to the waterfall.
-There is no path that leads to the base, but you can get a great view from the little wooden bridge right next door!
+6. You will be more or less following the beck, with the path rising up higher all the way to the waterfall.
+Whilst most of the path is either flagged, duck-boarded, or has a hardcore surface, be aware that parts of the path here can get muddy in places and around the area of the falls, there are some steep unguarded drops.
+There is no path that leads to the base or the waterfall, but you can get a great view from the little wooden bridge right next door!
 APRIL 2024 UPDATE TO INSTRUCTION 5: Whilst there is a previous warning of mud, after the unprecedented rainfall of 2023-2024 the mud next to the falls has become extremely muddy and slippery next to the unguarded drop.
+AUGUST 2024 UPDATE: There has now been some wooden boardwalk put in on parts of the path to the falls and the paths are no longer treacherously muddy.

-6. After the bridge, head up the stepped path and keep alongside the beck.
+7. After the bridge, head up the stepped path and keep alongside the beck.
 The path here is flagged and is obvious.
 At the first footbridge, you will see a large signpost on your right.
 Take the path, signposted public footpath, that heads straight on.
 Do not cross the beck, you need to stay on this side.

-7. The footpath continues to follow the line of the beck, and takes you past a barn.
+8. The footpath continues to follow the line of the beck, and takes you past a barn.
 At approximately 200 yards after the barn, the path begins to leaves the side of the beck and then soon after joins a wide farm track.
 This is your furthest point and you will make a turn to the right, that almost feels like you are doubling back on yourself!
 But don’t worry, you aren’t!

-8. After making the sharp right onto the farm track, head slightly upwards to the gate in the wall.
+9. After making the sharp right onto the farm track, head slightly upwards to the gate in the wall.
 Head through this and turn right and continue along the wide track.
 It has a wall on the right, and a wire fence on the left.
 P.S.
 The views along this track back along Wensleydale are beeeeeaautiful!

-9. The track heads through several gates, and passes some farm buildings.
+10. The track heads through several gates, and passes some farm buildings.
 After a mile, it eventually turns into a roughly tarmacked access track (the access road to the farm).
 Here, after a short distance, you will see a signpost on your right pointing Pennine Way FP West End 1/4 mile.
 Head through the little wooden gate in the wall.
 Follow the path.

-10. After a short distance, you will find yourself back at the large signpost you encountered at the start of the walk, this time take the path signposted Gayle, that takes you back across the field you walked on at the start, back to the candle mosaic and then you need to head back to the bridge in Gayle, and reverse the route you made at the start back into Hawes!
+11. After a short distance, you will find yourself back at the large signpost you encountered at the start of the walk, this time take the path signposted Gayle, that takes you back across the field you walked on at the start, back to the candle mosaic and then you need to head back to the bridge in Gayle, and reverse the route you made at the start back into Hawes!

-Last walked August 2023.
+Last walked August 2024.

 The waterfall in the centre of the town of Hawes